- Updated December 2015

-- For more detailed information about delivery please visit the Delivery Guide.
+- For all delivery information please visit the Delivery Guide.

 - General Delivery Questions

 How do I fill out a blank transit slip for ILL/Virtual catalog items?

 How should I attach a transit slip?